Ghana Card 2020 Guide: How to avoid queue by registering online

 How long will it take to get the Ghana Card?

-Once you have downloaded the form, you will get your Ghana Card instantly at any NIA Registration Centre you visit.
+Once you have downloaded the form, you can take it to the NIA Registration Centre closest to you and your card will be processed..

 This is however subject to the availability of electricity and internet connectivity.